Apexal/regit/README.md

 - **Room {Teacher Name}** - General room open to all students named randomly after a teacher.
 - **[New Room]** - Symbolic empty room that transforms into a teacher room when someone joins.
 There is always 1 new room available.

+### GROUPS
+Groups are per-school server and allow for private text-channel and voice-channel chat for students with similar interests.
+Students decided what groups to join (there is no limit) and can even create their own (1 per user) and manage it themselves.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.